What do you do when someone says they love you, but can’t stay? Understanding how to rebuild trust in a marriage can be a crucial step forward.

 It’s to become the person who can lead and build a new relationship that’s worthy of trust, connection, and love.

 And when she sees that version of you?
-When she see’s you can lead something that allows her to be herself when she’s with you is when her heart may give you a chance.
+When she sees you can lead something that allows her to be herself when she’s with you, her heart may give you a chance.

 If you’re ready to stop hoping, stop apologising, and start becoming the man she can believe in again…